The Best Bed Types for Back Pain Relief

 2. Storage Beds: Style Meets Utility

 If you need to maximize space without compromising on design, storage beds are ideal.
-With drawers built into the base, they help reduce clutter and free up closet space—especially useful in smaller homes.
+They include drawers built into the base—helping to reduce clutter and free up closet space.

 Modern bed types comprehensive guide highlighting storage bed in compact urban apartment